apache/tsfile/python/README.md

 ## Introduction

-This directory contians the Python implementation of TsFile.
-The Python version of TsFile is implemented based on the CPP version.
-It utilizes the Cython package to integrate the read and write capabilities of TsFile CPP into the Python environment.
-Users can read and write TsFile just like they use read_csv and write_csv in Pandas.
+This directory contains the Python implementation of TsFile.
+The Python version is built on the CPP version and uses the Cython package to integrate TsFile's read and write capabilities into the Python environment.
+Users can read and write TsFile as easily as they use read_csv and write_csv in Pandas.

 The source code can be found in the `./tsfile` directory.
 Files ending with `.pyx` and `.pyd` are wrapper code written in Cython.
 The `tsfile/tsfile.py` defines some user interfaces.
 You can find some examples of reading and writing in the `.examples/examples.py`.